skjaere/DebriDav/example/QUICKSTART.md

 ## Add download client

-Once done follow the same steps as for Prowlarr to add the download client in both Sonarr and Radarr.
+Once done follow the same steps as for Prowlarr to add the download client(s) in both Sonarr and Radarr.

 ## Set up Prowlarr integrations